 These supplements are also helpful* in managing blood sugar

 - Berberine can work much like the diabetes medication metformin in reducing blood sugar.
 It helps your insulin to work better.
 Ask your doctor if you should try berberine for a few months.
 DON’T take berberine and other blood sugar lowering medications together, though, because your blood sugar might drop too low!

 - Cinnamon has also been shown to lower fasting glucose and A1C levels in people with diabetes.
 You can certainly sprinkle some cinnamon on your meals, but most studies use a good-quality cinnamon supplement.

 - Magnesium plays so many different roles in the body, and many people don’t get enough.
 It’s helpful for anyone with diabetes or

-In addition, I can only speak to the safety and effectiveness of professional grade supplements.
-Many over the counter supplements do not contain enough of the active ingredient, or they may contain other fillers.
+In addition, I can only speak to the safety and effectiveness of professional-grade supplements.
+Some supplements do not contain enough of the active ingredient, or they may contain other fillers.

-If you’re unsure about which supplement to take, and the appropriate dose, please contact me.
-I’ll soon be offering a virtual nutrition consult with supplement recommendations, which is done via email.
+If you’re unsure about which supplement to take or the appropriate dose, please contact me.
+I offer a personalized mini nutrition consult with supplement recommendations.
+It's done via email and Zoom.
 I'm happy to help you!

 If you've had success with improving your blood sugar naturally, let me know, and share your tips if you like!